sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/StartWithGAML/BasicProgrammingConceptsInGAML.md

 [//]: # (keyword|type_list)
 ## Manipulate containers

 We saw in the previous parts "simple" types of variable.
 You also have a multiple containers types, such as list, matrix, map, pair...
-In this section, we will only focus on the container `list` (you can learn the other by reading the section about datatypes [TODO_URL]).
+In this section, we will only focus on the container `list` (you can learn the other by reading the [section about datatypes](DataTypes#complex-built-in-types)).

 **How to declare a list?**